Zcash community: Hello from KeepKey!

 Device-side review and digest computation reduce host-side tampering risk, but they do not eliminate user-deception risk.

-4. Interoperability, Scope, and Risks
+4. Public SDK, Scope, and Risks

 Out of scope: